Vikit-ai/sdk/docs/autoapi/video/index.rst

       Build the video in the child classes, unless the video is already built, in  which case we just return ourseleves (Video gets immutable once generated)

-      Args:
+      :param build_settings: The settings to use for building the video
-          build_settings (VideoBuildSettings): The settings to use for building the video
+      :type build_settings: VideoBuildSettings

-      Returns:
+      :returns: The built video
-          Video: The built video
+      :rtype: Video

    .. py:method:: get_duration()

       Get the duration of the final video

-      Returns:
+      :returns: The duration of the final video
-          float: The duration of the final video
+      :rtype: float

    .. py:method:: get_file_name_by_state(build_settings: vikit.video.video_build_settings.VideoBuildSettings, metadata: vikit.video.video_metadata.VideoMetadata = None, video_type: str = None)